Abe approved decision not to reveal Japanese pair were alive in North Korea, sources say | The Japan Times

 The senior official decided that the information was incompatible with Japan’s demand for North Korea to return all abductees, and that disclosing it would prompt a negative response from the public.

-Chief Cabinet Secretary Yoshihide Suga, who is responsible for Japan’s efforts to resolve the abduction issue, declined to comment on the matter, saying that doing so could hinder the undertaking going forward.
+Chief Cabinet Secretary Yoshihide Suga, who is responsible for Japan’s efforts to resolve the abduction issue, declined to comment on the matter when contacted by Kyodo News, saying that doing so could hinder the undertaking going forward.

 Resolving past abductions by North Korea has been described as one of the Abe administration’s “top priorities,” but efforts to secure the return of the victims have been at a standstill in recent years.

-Under an agreement signed in May 2014 in Stockholm, Pyongyang agreed to conduct a comprehensive survey of Japanese abductees in North Korea in return for Tokyo lifting some of its sanctions against the country.
+Under a key agreement signed in May 2014 in Stockholm, Pyongyang agreed to conduct a comprehensive survey of Japanese abductees in North Korea in return for Tokyo lifting some of its sanctions against the country.

 The probe, however, yielded few results, and bilateral relations soon soured as North Korea restarted its nuclear and missile tests.
 In 2016, North Korea disbanded a special committee tasked with looking into the whereabouts of the missing Japanese nationals.

-Tanaka disappeared after boarding a plane for Vienna at Narita Airport in June 1978.
-He was 28 at the time.
+Tanaka disappeared after boarding a plane for Vienna at Narita airport in June 1978, when he was 28.

 In a report published in a monthly magazine in 1996, a man claiming to be a former North Korean agent said that the owner of the ramen shop where Tanaka had worked, who was also secretly an operative, lured him to the Austrian capital and had him taken away.